UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 # ALSPAC SNP Extractor

-This pipeline allows researchers to rapidly extract specified SNPs of interest from ALSPAC genotyped data to use in analyses such as Mendelian Randomization, Polygenic Risk Scores, etc.
+This pipeline allows researchers to rapidly extract specified SNPs of interest from ALSPAC genotyped data for use in analyses such as Mendelian Randomization, Polygenic Risk Scores, etc.

 It has been adapted from code created to perform a similar task in UK Biobank which can be found at https://github.com/asalzy/MRPipeline.
 It has been written to work on UCL's Myriad cluster but could easily be adapted for other environments.